ksr/YACC1-2020/General Notes/README.md

 General notes
-Looking in subdirectory for each PCB for boar specific notes and look in software directories for code specific notes
+Look in subdirectoryof each PCB for board specific notes and look in software directories for code specific notes